Exchange Rate in Argentina

 Argentina - Exchange Rate

-The Argentine peso continues to depreciate, despite Central Bank efforts to stem the currency’s slide.
-On 29 June, the currency traded at a record-low 28.94 ARS per USD.
-The result represented a steep 16.5% weakening over the same day of the previous month.
-The peso was 58.9% weaker compared to the same day last year and 55.6% lower than at the beginning of the year.
+The Argentine peso depreciated in the last few weeks, despite the Central Bank’s tight monetary policy stance.
+On 8 March, the currency traded at 41.15 ARS per USD, bottoming out from a record-low of 42.46 recorded the day before.
+The result represented a notable 8.6% weakening over the same day of the previous month.
+The peso lost half of its value compared to the same day last year and was 9.3% lower than at the beginning of the year.

 Argentina - Exchange Rate Data